ETC Eos

 Eos refers to both a range of lighting control consoles and the accompanying software, produced by ETC. The Eos software was first introduced in 2006 along with the Eos Classic lighting console.
 Eos provides the user with control of the lights connected to it, outputting over DMX, streaming ACN and Art-Net.

 Basic principles

 Channels and addresses

 A channel represents an individual fixture, which can take up many different addresses.
 The type of fixture is determined by the selected fixture profile, which defines how the DMX addresses are mapped to different parameters.
 For parameters that require finer control, such as colour and pan/tilt, two DMX addresses can be assigned, increasing the possible range of values from 0–255 to 0–65535.

 Cues

 A cue is a snapshot of the values of selected channels at a given point which are recallable at any time.
 They are stored in cue lists, which can be assigned to any physical fader on the lighting desk for playback.
-Eos can store a maximum of 1,000 cue lists, each holdingÍ a maximum of 10,000 cues.
+Eos can store a maximum of 1,000 cue lists, each holding a maximum of 10,000 cues.